 - Double check that you have the right recipient and the right value amount.

 Thank you for reading this guide on how to write a check.
-CFI is a global provider of extensive training and career advancement for finance professionals.
-To learn more and expand your career, explore the additional relevant resources below:
+CFI is a global provider of extensive training and career advancement for financial professionals.
+To learn more and advance your career, explore the additional relevant CFI resources below: